schemacrawler/SchemaCrawler/schemacrawler-distrib/src/site/markdown/index.md

 The sample code below demonstrates just how easy it is to use SchemaCrawler.
 For more details, please refer to the [javadocs](apidocs/index.html).

 <script src="https://gist.github.com/sualeh/63e4b8cb0515c6e928e7a9a419f46411.js"></script>

+## Acknowledgements

+- SchemaCrawler is grateful to Adrien Sales for developing the SchemaCrawler ecosystem.
+- SchemaCrawler is grateful to Atlassian for providing a license for [Clover].